South African Communist Party: History

-The Communist Party of South Africa was founded in 1921 by the joining together of the International Socialist League and others under the leadership of Willam H. Andrews.
-It first came to prominence during the Rand Revolt, a strike by white miners in 1922.
-The large mining concerns, facing labour shortages and wage pressures, had announced their intention of engaging blacks in semi-skilled and some higher level jobs at low wage rates, compared to their white counterparts who enjoyed the monopoly of higher and well-paying occupations.
-The CPSA supported the strike as the struggle between the working class and the capitalist class but it distanced itself from racist slogans associated with the strike.
+The Communist Party of South Africa was founded in 1921 by the joining together of the International Socialist League and others under the leadership of William H. Andrews.
+It first came to prominence during the Rand Rebellion, a strike by white miners in 1922.
+The large mining concerns, facing labour shortages and wage pressures, had announced their intention of engaging blacks in semi-skilled and some higher-level jobs at low wage rates, compared to their white counterparts who enjoyed the monopoly of higher and well-paying occupations.
+The CPSA supported the strike as the struggle between the working class and the capitalist class, but it distanced itself from racist slogans associated with the strike.
 The party said in the statement a white South Africa was impossible, and all the workers had to organise and unite regardless of their race to fight for a non-racial South Africa and better conditions for all workers.

-In 1928, the Communist International adopted a resolution for the CPSA to adopt the "Native Republic" thesis which stipulated that South Africa is a country that belong to the natives, that is, the Indigenous Black population.
+The party thus reoriented itself at its 1924 Party Congress towards organising black workers and "Africanising" the party.
+By 1928, 1,600 of the party's 1,750 members were black.
+In the same year, the Communist International adopted a resolution for the CPSA to adopt the "Native Republic" thesis, which stipulated that South Africa is a country belonging to the natives, that is, the Indigenous Black population, and that most of South Africa's revolutionary potential laid with them.
 The resolution was influenced by a delegation from South Africa.
 James la Guma, the party Chairperson from Cape Town, had met with the leadership of the Communist International.
-The party thus reoriented itself at its 1924 Party Congress towards organising black workers and "Africanising" the party.
-By 1928, 1,600 of the party's 1,750 members were black.

 Contemporary scholars have argued that the party dismissed competing attempts at multiracial revolutionary organisations during this period, especially multiracial union organising by the syndicalists, and used revisionist history to claim that the party and its Native Republic policy was the only viable route to African liberation.
 Despite this, in 1929 the party adopted a "strategic line" which held that, "The most direct line of advance to socialism runs through the mass struggle for majority rule".
 By 1948, the Communist Party had officially abandoned the Native Republic policy.

 In 1946, the CPSA along with the African National Congress participated in the general strike that was started by the African Mine Workers' Strike in 1946.
 Many party members, such as Bram Fischer, were arrested.